 For the agave plant, the primary constituent that ensures health and color is magnesium.
 If the potting soil is deficient in magnesium, the plant will quickly deteriorate in stature, shape, and color.

-3. A lack of sun
+3. Lack of sun

 As mentioned earlier, an agave plant is desert vegetation.
 It means that it likes dry heat, hotter temperatures, and more sun.